 Power Supply Circuits Primer & Tutorial Includes:

-When choosing and buying a power supply it is necessary to be able to understand the specifications given in the data sheet.
-In this way a good understanding of its performance will be gained and it will be possible to determine whether the power supply will be able to meet the requirements of the application in mind.
+When choosing and buying a power supply it is necessary to be able to understand the specifications given in the data sheet so that a power supply with the right performance can be selected.

 There are several specifications used to detail the performance of the power supplies.
 Each one details a different aspect of the performance of a power supply, and dependent upon the application, some will be more important than others.